 4 Tips To Cancel Audible Without Losing Credits

 • Pre-Orders: If you have a pending pre-order, you will receive it on the release date even after cancelling your subscriptions.

-You also get to keep most podcasts as they are free.
-You will only lose access to the podcasts from the Plus Catalog.
+You also get to keep free podcasts but will lose access to the podcasts from the Plus Catalog.

-If you have any Free Listens title in your account’s library, it will also be available after cancellation.
+If you have any Free Listens titles in your account’s library, they will also be available after cancelation.

-• Plus Catalog Titles: You will lose access to any Plus Catalog titles in your account’s library, immediately after cancelling the membership.
-You cannot access the Plus Catalog without an Audible subscription.
+• Plus Catalog Titles: You will lose access to any Plus Catalog titles in your account’s library, immediately after canceling the membership.

-• Unused Credits: All unused credits are lost at the end of the final billing period after you have cancelled your membership plan.
+• Unused Credits: All unused credits are lost at the end of the final billing period after you have canceled your membership plan.
+Learn more about how credits work.

-Note: You can reactivate the cancelled Audible membership anytime you want.
+Note: You can reactivate the canceled Audible membership anytime you want.

+4 Tips To Cancel Audible Without Losing Credits